-The decrease in commission for the three months ended March 31, 2015 compared with the same period in 2014, was primarily due to a decrease in sales-based activity for fixed and variable annuities.
-The decline in demand for these products was a result of investors that have shifted their focus from guaranteed income streams with minimal risk to principal, that these products provide, to portfolio growth as gains in the market have steadily risen.
+The decrease in commission revenue for the six months ended June 30, 2015 compared with the same period in 2014, was primarily due to a decrease in sales-based activity for fixed and variable annuities and alternative investments.
+The decline in demand for these products was a result of investors that have shifted their focus from guaranteed income streams with minimal risk to principal (which these products provide), to products providing portfolio growth as gains in the market have steadily risen.

-Increases in trailing revenues for mutual funds, variable annuities, and alternative products reflect improved investor engagement and strong market conditions, resulting in the increase of the underlying assets.
+Increases in trailing revenues for fixed and fixed and variable annuities and mutual funds reflect improved investor engagement and strong market conditions, resulting in the increase in the value of the underlying assets.